ProtoconNet/mitum-py-util/README.md

 ## Generate Keypair

-There are type suffixes for each key and address.
+There is a type suffix for each key and address.

 `private key -> mpr`
 <br>